 Say thank you to those bumbling, fuzzy, pollen enthusiasts we love so much…bees!
-By planting flowers that attract bees, we can help them get enough food and energy to keep on pollinating our plants.
+By planting flowers for bees, we can help them get enough food and energy to keep on pollinating our plants.
 Create a bee garden using these flowers, projects, and tips you can easily do at home.

 Do you have fruit trees that used to do well but are no longer producing much or any fruit?
 Perhaps your vegetable garden isn’t as lush as it once was, with fewer vegetables or smaller, misshapen ones.
 Before you dig out the fertilizer or give up altogether, call in the air force: bees.